Summer is the perfect time to accomplish work that builds a more resilient state.

 At Heritage Park, the youth installed exercise stations, pollinator gardens, benches and trash receptacles, and walking paths, and also re-mulched the playground.
 They also installed trail signs that will serve as educational tools for parkgoers about the importance of pollinator plants, wildlife habitat, and stormwater management.

 At Heritage Trail and the Elementary School, the youth completed maintenance of conservation projects installed in 2021 through similar partnerships.
-They mulched the newly established Heritage Trail, removed weeds and debris, and removed weeds from the rain gardens designed and installed by NC State and M&M Landscaping.
+They mulched the newly established Heritage Trail, cleaned up debris, and removed weeds from the rain gardens designed and installed by NC State and M&M Landscaping.

-Thank you to the young adults from Tarboro High School who worked with community leaders for six weeks to complete this work.
+Thank you to the young adults from Tarboro High School who worked with community leaders for six weeks to complete this project.
 We couldn’t have done it without you!

 Work locations for this crew included Heritage Park, Heritage Trail, and Princeville Elementary School.
-This summer of work completed by the Conservation Corps North Carolina crew members completes the first goal of the EJ4Climate grant awarded by the North American Commission for Environmental Cooperation.
+This summer of work completed by the Conservation Corps North Carolina crew members fulfills the first goal of the EJ4Climate grant awarded by the North American Commission for Environmental Cooperation (CEC).